Krupshark/python_tasks/README.md

 # python_tasks
-In this repository I added some interesting python tasks I solved on Codewars
+In this repository I added some interesting python tasks I've solved on Codewars.